casus/minterpy/docs/developers/contrib-doc/contrib-doc-guidelines/rest-based-doc/cross-ref.rst

 Cross-references
 ################

-The ``minterpy`` documentation uses three different types of cross-references (linking): external, internal, and bibliographic citations.
+The ``minterpy`` documentation uses various types of cross-references (linking),
+including: external and internal cross-references, bibliographic citations, etc.

 .. seealso::

    There are various types of internal cross-references used in the ``minterpy`` documentation specific to documentation elements (pages, section headings, images, equations, API elements, etc.).
-   This guideline only external cross references and covers pages and sections internal cross-referencing;
+   This guideline covers pages, section headings, and API elements cross-references;
    other types of internal cross-referencing may be found in its own guideline.

 External cross-references